When can you launch it? How much is it going to cost?

 These seem to be the only two questions clients really care about when it comes to redesigning a website.

-This depth of understanding can be difficult to accomplish during the proposal phase or even during the first few weeks of a relationship.
-It's why the growth-driven design approach makes so much sense: Remove the risk from the website redesign process by having a systematic approach to making consistent updates and improvements to a website ever single month.
+This depth of understanding can be difficult to accomplish during the website redesign proposal phase or even during the first few weeks of a relationship.
+It's why the growth-driven design approach makes so much sense: Remove the risk from the website redesign process by having a systematic approach to making consistent updates and improvements to a website every single month.
 This way, new insights into the sales and marketing process and data about how and why visitors use the site inform design decisions.

 But whether you sell growth-driven design or complete website redesign and launch projects, you need to do your research and gain a deep understanding of the brand, its current site, and its wishes for a new online home.
 Without a thorough investigation, both the form and function of the website will fall flat.